Blog Home

 Happy customers not only result in higher retention but also help you spread the positive word more organically.

-• Awareness: at this point, customers don’t have strong purchasing intent.
-Your customer service must focus on targeted marketing and strengthening initial perceptions
+• Awareness: At this point, customers don’t have strong purchasing intent.
+Your customer service must focus on targeted marketing and strengthening initial perceptions.

-• Consideration: since customers are now evaluating their options to choose the best, your team should answer all common pre-purchase questions
+• Consideration: Since customers are now evaluating their options to choose the best, your team should answer all common pre-purchase questions.

-• Purchase: help your customers smoothly complete purchases and assist them with all order-related queries like billing, shipping and status updates
+• Purchase: Help your customers smoothly complete purchases and assist them with all order-related queries like billing, shipping and status updates.

-• Retention: you must stay just as vigilant with your after-sales service.
-Ask for feedback and offer product support, warranty services and loyalty rewards
+• Retention: You must stay just as vigilant with your after-sales service.
+Ask for feedback and offer product support, warranty services and loyalty rewards.

-Importance of having clear customer service objectives
+Benefits of client service objectives

-9 customer service objectives essential for any business
+11 customer service objectives for businesses

 Did you know that almost nine in 10 Americans use customer service to decide whether to buy from a business or not?